 - I have the tools and resources I need to properly care for my patients.

-When we correlated capability with other survey results, we found that the concept of capability provides valuable guidance for addressing some of the most pressing challenges healthcare leaders face: How can we reduce turnover and the associated costs?
+When we correlated the quality of capability with other survey results, we found that the concept provides valuable guidance for addressing some of the most pressing challenges healthcare leaders face: How can we reduce turnover and the associated costs?
 How can we improve physician engagement and reduce burnout?
 How can we improve productivity without alienating doctors?

 Defining capability in healthcare

 The power of capability as an umbrella concept is evident on multiple dimensions.
-Compared with their colleagues who did not meet the criteria for self-assessed capability, physicians who self-identified as capable are:
+Compared with their colleagues who did not meet the criteria for self-perceived capability, physicians who perceive they are equipped and supported are:

 - 17 percent more productive as measured by RVUs worked per day